psila-ai/khonsu/memory-bank/techContext.md

 - **Rust:** The primary programming language for its memory safety, performance, and concurrency features.
 - **Arrow:** Used for representing and manipulating tabular data (rows and columns) in the form of RecordBatches.
 - **Atomic Operations:** Leveraging Rust's `std::sync::atomic` for lock-free programming.
+- **OmniPaxos:** Used for achieving consensus on transaction commits in the distributed commit process (gated by the `distributed` feature).
+- **Crossbeam Channels:** Used for inter-thread communication, particularly between the main Khonsu thread and the OmniPaxos event loop thread managed by the `DistributedCommitManager` (gated by the `distributed` feature).

 ## Development Setup